Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 func (v *V) MustMarshalString(opts ...Option) string
 ```

-You can see that every methods supports additional `opts ...Option`, identifying additional options in serializing jsonvalue data.
+You can see that every method supports additional `opts ...Option`, specifying additional options for serializing jsonvalue data.

-For a simple example: you can ignore all null value with following option:
+For a simple example: you can ignore all null values with the following option:

 ```go
 v := jsonvalue.NewObject()